kumar-github/tutorial-resources/README.md

   "status": "DOWN"
 }
 ```
+*Note: Remember, `health` endpoint is not secured by Spring Security by default.*

 Now let's authorize ourself by signing in.
-Open a new tab with url `http://localhost:9090/actuator` and enter the user name and password.
-Since we did not configure any user name and password in the `application.properties` file or anywhere, Spring will let us use the default username and a randomly generated password.
+Open a new tab with url `http://localhost:9090/actuator`, you will be redirected to the auto-generated login page.
+Since we did not configure any user name and password in the `application.properties` file or anywhere, Spring will generate a default user name and password.
 The default user name is `user` and the password will be auto-generated upon service start-up and logged in the console like below.

 ```console
 Using generated security password: 6dc9fa57-fbdf-4be1-98a3-c0007724069b